USBA 2025

 USBA 2025 begins with identity because every form of restoration requires clearly defining the harmed group.

-• inheritors of generational lineage-specific structural harms
+• inheritors of lineage-specific structural harms across generations

-Our lineage is fixed, historical, and non-transferable.
+FBA lineage is fixed, historical, and non-transferable.

-It is not interchangeable with “Black,” “African American,” "minority," "POC," or any other pan-diasporic labels.
+It is not interchangeable with Black, African American, minority, POC, or any pan-diasporic labels.

 Why Identity Matters